– LSMs take the temporal aspect of the input into account

 Unsupervised dimension reduction

 One possibility is offered by unsupervised machine learning algorithms, which aim to code high-dimensional data as effectively as possible in a low-dimensional way.
-If you don’t know the difference between unsupervised, supervised and reinforcement learning, check out this article we wrote on the topic.

 What is an AutoEncoder?

-The AutoEncoder is an artificial neural network that is used to unsupervised reduce the data dimensions.
 The network usually consists of three or more layers.
 The gradient calculation is usually done with a backpropagation algorithm.
 The network thus corresponds to a feedforward network that is fully interconnected layer by layer.

 Types